Disability Discrimination at School: Children With Health-Care Issues

 • Children who are at risk of seizures or a severe allergic reaction may be prevented from participating in activities such as field trips.

-Federal Laws that Protect Students With Disabilities
+Laws That Protect Students With Disabilities From Discrimination

 IDEIA requires that schools develop an Individualized Education Program (IEP) for each covered student.
 If a child with an IEP also has health problems, his related health needs can be addressed within the IEP.
 For example, the health section of a child's IEP may require additional time on tests to accommodate her learning disability or an extra snack break to help control her diabetes.
 For more information, see Nolo's article on IEP plans.